 A few strawberries or a slice of lime can really spice up a glass of sparkling water.
 Take it up a notch with a hint of ginger or some lemon zest.
 And don’t forget presentation: a tall glass, some ice and a reusable straw makes this a real treat.
 Check out some of our ideas here.

 Instead of a flavoured milk, make your own homemade iced coffee.
 It’s easy to do and you’re in control of what goes in it.
 So either leave out the sugar, or go with just half a teaspoon.

 It goes without saying that when it comes to alcohol less is better, as excessive consumption can be harmful.
 However, if you’re going to drink in moderation, you may as well try a healthier option.

 Enter the Bloody Mary: the tomato juice-based beverage that contains a plethora of nutrients.
 Another great option is our home-made citrus spritzer (just add a shot of your favourite spirit) – click for the recipe

-When you do drink, try and limited yourself to no more than four standard drinks on one occasion and no more than 10 standard drinks in one week.
+When you do drink, try and limited yourself to no more than two standard drinks on one occasion and no more than 10 standard drinks in one week.